DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...I see."

 Humans are having it hard - is what seemed like Rinne mumbled.
-Finishing drying her hair, she stand up, and before Kay could ask what is she doing, Rinne jumped into bed.
+Finishing drying her hair, she stand up, and before Kai could ask what is she doing, Rinne jumped into bed.

 "<span title="another japanese sound that is going to be left as it is">Ei</span>!"